usama-bit137/mini-messenger/readme.md

 # mini-messenger
 ## Introduction
 In this project we seek to produce a message board which allows users to send messages.
 The users must provide a `user` and `text` via a `form` element.
 MongoDB/`mongoose` was used to store the messages and these can are displayed on the frontend.
-The server is set up in express.js.
+The server is set up in `express.js`.
 This readme will explain how the code works to achieve these results.
 The frontend is written in `pug`.

 ## The Schema and Model
-We previously mentioned that we used `mongoose` to enforce a schema on the data being sent to the database.
+We previously mentioned that `mongoose` was used to enforce a schema on the data being sent to the database.
 The schema has three fields: `user`, `text` and `added`.
 ```js
 // model/messageModel.js
 const mongoose = require('mongoose')